Skip to content

 • Do not overcrowd the pan.
 Doing so will lower the temperature of the oil and prevent all pieces from crisping up evenly.

 • Simmer sauce.
-Simmer your sauce until it is thick and glossy before adding your chicken back to the pan.
+Simmer sauce until it is thick and glossy before adding your chicken back to the pan.
 This allows the water to evaporate a bit and helps the sauce stick to the chicken better.

 Honey sesame chicken cooking in a pot.